NHS-NSS-transforming-publications/Infographics-Template/README.md

 # LIST_Infographics
-A template that LIST can use to help develop their own Infographics
+A template that LIST or any other teams can use to help develop their own Infographics

 # How to Produce Infographics in HTML using RMarkdown